-The Company's financial liabilities include accrual liabilities and amounts owed to related party.
+The Company's financial liabilities include accrual liabilities and corporate bonds owed to third parties.

 Subsequent measurement

 The measurement of financial liabilities depends on their classification, as described below:

 Financial liabilities at fair value through profit or loss

 Financial liabilities at fair value through profit or loss include financial liabilities held for trading and financial liabilities designated upon initial recognition as at fair value through profit or loss.